-Steakhouse-Style Mushrooms in Wine Sauce is a delicious, simple, easy to make the side dish that takes very little time to prepare.
-Made with dry red wine, garlic, unsalted butter, and simply seasoned with kosher salt, freshly ground black pepper, and chopped parsley; Steakhouse-Style Mushrooms in Wine Sauce pairs perfectly with your favorite choice cut of steak, chicken, or even pork.
+Steakhouse-Style Mushrooms in Wine Sauce is a delicious, simple, easy to make a side dish that takes very little time to prepare.
+Made with dry red wine, garlic, unsalted butter, and seasoned with kosher salt, freshly ground black pepper, and chopped parsley; Steakhouse-Style Mushrooms in Wine Sauce pairs perfectly with your favorite choice cut of steak, chicken, or even pork.

-Visit your favorite local Steakhouse to order a perfectly cooked, tender, juicy steak, and 10 to 1, you’ll be asked if you’d like a side of mushrooms.
-If you happen to be lucky enough to be attending one of the higher-end Steakhouses in town, you’ll be asked, if you’d care for a side Mushrooms in Wine Sauce.
-By all means, if you love mushrooms as much as I do just say yes when they ask, you won’t regret it.
-Trust me they are so darn good.
+Visit your favorite local Steakhouse to order a perfectly cooked, tender, juicy steak, and 10 to 1, and you’ll be asked if you’d like a side of mushrooms.
+If you happen to be lucky enough to be attending one of the higher-end Steakhouses in town, you’ll be asked if you’d care for a side of Mushrooms in Wine Sauce.
+By all means, if you love mushrooms as much as I do say yes when they ask, you won’t regret it.
+Trust me, and they are so darn good.

 I have to admit there are four ingredients in this Steakhouse-Style Mushrooms in Wine Sauce that I enjoy more than I probably should; mushrooms, red wine, butter, and garlic.
-I think I have loved mushrooms for the first time I tried them.
-I know some of you are frowning now thinking of eating them, but darn it I really do love them.
+I think I have loved mushrooms since the first time I tried them.
+I know some of you are frowning now thinking of eating them, but darn it, I do love them.
 Personally, the only way I might turn my nose up a mushroom is if it is in a can or jar.
 Those mushrooms you can keep Y’all.

-This wonderful Steakhouse-Style Mushrooms in Wine Sauce recipe can be served with a juicy steak, tender pork chop, melt in your mouth chicken, fish, or even with some wild rice or mashed potatoes for another option if desired.
+This beautiful Steakhouse-Style Mushrooms in Wine Sauce recipe can be served with a juicy steak, tender pork chop, melt in your mouth chicken, fish, or even with some wild rice or mashed potatoes for another option if desired.
 These delicious white button mushrooms cooked in rich red wine sauce make a fabulous side dish that everyone will enjoy at dinner.

 How to Clean Mushrooms

-- For all mushrooms *except morels*, Use a soft mushroom brush to wipe each mushroom or damp paper towel, one at a time, to remove any dirt.
-You can also rinse the mushrooms lightly with cool tap water and pat dry.
+For all mushrooms *except morels*, Use a soft mushroom brush to wipe each mushroom or damp paper towel, one at a time, to remove any dirt.
+You can also rinse the mushrooms lightly with fresh tap water and pat dry.
 Do not soak the mushroom as they absorb water very quickly.

-- 5 tablespoons of unsalted butter
+Five tablespoons of unsalted butter

-- 1 tablespoon of virgin olive oil
+One tablespoon of virgin olive oil

-- 1 medium onion sliced
+One medium onion sliced

-- 6 cloves garlic roughly chopped
+Six cloves garlic roughly chopped

-- 2 pounds of white mushroom caps
+Two pounds of white mushroom caps

-- 1 tablespoon of Worcestershire sauce
+One tablespoon of Worcestershire sauce

-- 1 cup red table wine
+One cup red table wine

-- kosher salt, to taste
+Kosher salt, to taste

-- fresh ground black pepper, to taste
+Fresh ground black pepper, to taste

-- chopped fresh parsley for garnish
+Chopped fresh parsley for garnish

-- 5 tablespoons Unsalted butter
+- 5 tablespoons unsalted butter

-- 1 tablespoon Virgin olive oil
+- 1 tablespoon olive oil

-- 1 Onion sliced
+- 1 onion sliced

-- 6 cloves Garlic roughly chopped
+- 6 cloves garlic chopped

-- 2 pounds White mushroom caps
+- 2 pounds white mushroom caps

 - 1 tablespoon Worcestershire sauce